 I’m a little reluctant to post this, because it’s complicated, but I will because it is so darned good!

-Granted, in the evening a salad entrée typically doesn’t cut it for me―I’m hungry for something more substantial.
-Holy ras el hanout!
-This Moroccan creation has so much going on, and is so filling, it’s easy to forget it’s ‘just a salad’.
-However, it requires a bit of forethought since there are several working parts: a simple seasonal Spinach-Strawberry Salad; the centerpiece, an utterly amazing Moroccan Chickpea Barley Salad; and an easy Orange Mustard Dressing, which pulls it all together.
+In the evening a salad entrée typically doesn’t cut it for me―I’m hungry for something more substantial.
+But this Moroccan creation has so much going on, and is so filling, it’s easy to forget it’s ‘just a salad’.
+It requires some forethought Because there are several working parts: a simple seasonal Spinach-Strawberry Salad; the centerpiece, an utterly amazing Moroccan Chickpea Barley Salad; and an easy Orange Mustard Dressing, which pulls it all together.

-So if you are adventurous and ready for new dimensions in food, may I suggest this provocative, hearty, and stylish salad.
+So if you are adventurous and ready for new dimensions in food, try this provocative, hearty, and stylish salad.

 Moroccan Chickpea Barley Salad